I’ve seen many changes in the media industry in 20 years in London.

-Lesauvage Yes a real name not made up to sound cool or arty.
-I couldn’t even spell it properly myself till I was about 12!
-Comes from Guernsey where I grew up and left for the UK at 15.
-Most people just call me Andy though.
+Yes, my real name not made up to sound cool or arty.
+I couldn’t spell it properly myself till I was about 12!
+Comes from Guernsey where I grew up and left when I was 15.
+Most people just call me Andy.

-When I left school there weren’t many opportunities to do photography so ended up working with an architect for a time and got bored, then I went into the design industry and got bored, I then got into the print industry and after a short time, I got bored.
-So when I was offered the opportunity to travel in the 90s I took the chance and left the UK and spent eight years on the road travelling the world learning my skills as a people photographer visiting as many places as I could with a camera over my shoulder.
+I left school at 15 and as there weren’t many opportunities to do photography I ended up working with an architect for a time and got bored, I then got into the print industry and after a short time, I got bored.
+So when I was offered the opportunity to travel in the 90s I took the chance and left the UK and spent a few years on the road traveling learning my skills visiting as many places as I could with a camera over my shoulder.
 Somehow I never got bored!

-The opportunity came in the mid-90s to shoot with a Digital Nikon/Kodak E2N camera which was revolutionary at the time being the first professional digital camera available on the market.
-I loved the idea of being able to view the images immediately even though the early tech was slow I knew this was my direction.
-I love tech and especially love keeping ahead of the times, however, it was to take another 4 years until the world was ready for full digital and being ahead of the game I was one of the early photographers in London to be published purely from digital files from a Nikon D1X with a six-page spread.
-Mind you that wasn’t without its own difficulties, the magazine colour repro guys did everything in their power to sabotage the files to make them look poor quality so they wouldn’t lose their jobs from scanning negatives and slides!
-Unknowing to them I had spent a short time previous working in the print industry so I knew what they were up to and got them to correct the job before it went to print!
+In the mid-90s I got to shoot with one of the first professional Digital Nikon/Kodak E2N hybrid cameras being the first professional digital camera available on the market.
+Being able to view the images immediately bypassing the wet process I knew this was my direction.
+It was to take another 5 years until the world was ready for full digital and being ahead of the game I was one of the first photographers in London to be published purely from digital camera files with a six-page spread.

-I’ve never been inspired by great photographers or cinematographers.
-Great inspirational images are great images no matter who it was shot by or camera it was shot on.
-Being a great believer in “being original is not disclosing where you first saw it”
+Great images are great images no matter who it was shot by or the camera it was shot on.
+I’ve personally never been inspired by any particular great photograph or cinematographer.
+There are great photographers out there creating some great images on iPhones and they are kids.
+And I’m looking at them to learn a few new tips as I’m a great believer in “being original is not disclosing where you first saw it”

 How I shoot

-A director must be a good communicator, negotiator, diplomat and somebody who is supposed to stay calm when the shoot is all going wrong and models are scrapping!
+A good director must be a good communicator, negotiator, diplomat, and somebody who is supposed to stay calm when the shoot is all going wrong and models are scrapping!

-I’m one of those people who doesn’t like lots of unnecessary people on set as I know what I’m doing.
-I know my cameras, lighting and both photo and video tech so why have lots of assistants doing that for me getting in the way!
+I don’t like lots of unnecessary people on set as I know what I’m doing.
+I know my cameras, lighting, and both photo and video tech so why have lots of assistants doing that for me getting in the way!

 My studio “PoutStudios” established in central London in 2003 and is a stone throw away from St Paul’s cathedral.
 It’s always busy with people.
 It’s my personal workspace where I collect my various lights and props gathered from over the years from different shoots.

-Having shot everything from celebrity weddings, portraits, magazine spreads, dinner parties, adventure trips to hanging out of aeroplanes and the front end of powerboats to get “that” shot and adding to the mix shooting quite a bit of commercial editorial has left me in the good running to cater for any surprises.
+Having shot everything from PR, celebrity weddings, portraits, magazine spreads, adventure trips to hanging out of helicopters to get “that” shot has left me in the good running to cater for most surprises.
 I like the challenge and find by not just restricting myself to just one kind of photography I’m very experienced in catering for most events and photographic challenges thrown in my direction.